skipifzero/SkipIfZero.github.io/_posts/2019-04-29-single-chunk-game-state.md

 ### Entity generations

 The second number, the generation, of an entity is used to avoid a certain class of bugs.
 Let's imagine we had a system where we only used a single number (which I'm going to refer to as ID from now on) stored in a `uint32_t` to define an entity.
 32 bits can store $$ 2^{32} = 4\ 294\ 967\ 296 $$ entities.
 Neat!
 We will likely (unless we have a very specific edge case) never need to store that many entities.
 However, it is not at all unlikely that we will delete and create a lot of entities during the lifetime of the game.
-If we are limiting ourself to 32 bits we must assume that specific IDs (such as 3, 52, 300 295) will be reused for different entities.
+If we are limiting ourselves to 32 bits we must assume that specific IDs (such as 3, 52, 300 295) will be reused for different entities.

 Reusing the same ID causes a problem though.
 Imagine that you have a component that refers to another entity for some reason.
 A very simple example could be some kind of enemy component that stores an entity for whatever it is currently targeting: